ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 Note: Found Int because of this value.
 ```

-It is true that integers cannot be negated,
+It is true that `not` cannot be applied to integers,
 but that type error is not exposed at runtime because `ints` is empty,
 so without the typechecker,
 evaluation succeeds.